 NAMI NJ Dara Axelrod Expressive Arts Poetry Program

 April is the National Poetry Month and May is Mental Health Awareness Month.
-NAMI New Jersey inaugurated the Annual NAMI NJ Dara Axelrod Expressive Arts Mental Health Poetry Contest in 2014, which has grown to be a well-loved public event with enthusiastic responses from NJ’s diverse communities each year.
+NAMI NJ inaugurated the Annual NAMI NJ Dara Axelrod Expressive Arts Mental Health Poetry Contest in 2014, which has grown to be a well-loved public event with enthusiastic responses from NJ’s diverse communities each year.
 The 2023 Mental Health Poetry Contest results are in!
 Click here to view the Top 10 poems.

 In some seasons, our Expressive Arts Network Coordinator, Jacquese Armstrong, holds virtual poetry workshops where a theme is given for that season and community poets share their work.
-Jacquese is a poet/writer/inspirational speaker and has been a NAMI NJ volunteer for about 8 years.
+Jacquese is a poet/writer/inspirational speaker and has been a NAMI NJ volunteer for over a decade.
 Her work has been published in Black Magnolias Literary Journal, Linden Avenue Literary Journal, Blackberry: a magazine, SZ Magazine, Anchor Magazine and BlackMentalHealthNet.com.
-She earned her B.A. in Journalism from the University of Toledo, Toledo, OH.
-View one of her poems: “inner crown (reflections on healing)”.
+She earned her B.A. in Journalism from the University of Toledo, Ohio.

 Previous Virtual Workshop Poems:

 Winter 2019 theme – “e-merge“